TanakaChingonzo/TanakaChingonzo.github.io/_posts/2019-06-06-conversation-audre_lorde-james_baldwin.md

 <strong>JB</strong>: <mark>One of the dangers of being a Black American is being schizophrenic, and I mean ‘schizophrenic’ in the most literal sense.
 To be a Black American is in some ways to be born with the desire to be white.</mark> It’s a part of the price you pay for being born here, and it affects every Black person.
 We can go back to Vietnam, we can go back to Korea.
 We can go back for that matter to the First World War.
 We can go back to W.E.B.
 Du Bois – an honorable and beautiful man – who campaigned to persuade Black people to fight in the First World War, saying that if we fight in this war to save this country, our right to citizenship can never, never again be questioned – and who can blame him?
 He really meant it, and if I’d been there at that moment I would have said so too perhaps.
 Du Bois believed in the American dream.
 So did Martin.
 So did Malcolm.
 So do I. So do you.
 That’s why we’re sitting here.

 <strong>AL</strong>: I don’t, honey.
 I’m sorry, I just can’t let that go past.
 Deep, deep, deep down I know that dream was never mine.
 And I wept and I cried and I fought and I stormed, but I just knew it.
 I was Black.
 I was female.
 And I was out – out – by any construct wherever the power lay.
-So if I had to claw myself insane, if I lived I was going to have to do it alone.
-Nobody was dreaming about me.
-Nobody was even studying me except as something to wipe out.
+So if I had to claw myself insane, if I lived I was going to have to do it alone. <mark>Nobody was dreaming about me.
+Nobody was even studying me except as something to wipe out.</mark>

-<strong>JB</strong>: You are saying you do not exist in the American dream except as a nightmare.
+<strong>JB</strong>: <mark>You are saying you do not exist in the American dream except as a nightmare.</mark>

 <strong>AL</strong>: That’s right.
 And I knew it every time I opened Jet, too.
 I knew that every time I opened a Kotex box.
 I knew that every time I went to school.
 I knew that every time I opened a prayer book.
 I knew it, I just knew it.

-<strong>JB</strong>: It is difficult to be born in a place where you are despised and also promised that with endeavor – with this, with that, you know – you can accomplish the impossible.
-You’re trying to deal with the man, the woman, the child – the child of whichever sex – and he or she and your man or your woman has got to deal with the 24-hour-a-day facts of life in this country.
+<strong>JB</strong>: <mark>It is difficult to be born in a place where you are despised and also promised that with endeavor – with this, with that, you know – you can accomplish the impossible.</mark> You’re trying to deal with the man, the woman, the child – the child of whichever sex – and he or she and your man or your woman has got to deal with the 24-hour-a-day facts of life in this country.
 We’re not going to fly off someplace else, you know, we’d better get through whatever that day is and still have each other and still raise children – somehow manage all of that.
 And this is 24 hours of every day, and you’re surrounded by all of the paraphernalia of safety: If you can strike this bargain here.
 If you can make sure your armpits are odorless.
 Curl your hair.
 Be impeccable.
 Be all the things that the American public says you should do, right?
 And you do all those things – and nothing happens really.
 And what is much worse than that, nothing happens to your child either.

 <strong>AL</strong>: Even worse than the nightmare is the blank.
 And Black women are the blank.
-I don’t want to break all this down, then have to stop at the wall of male/female division.
-When we admit and deal with difference; when we deal with the deep bitterness; when we deal with the horror of even our different nightmares; when we turn them and look at them, it’s like looking at death: hard but possible.
-If you look at it directly without embracing it, then there is much less that you can ever be made to fear.
+I don’t want to break all this down, then have to stop at the wall of male/female division. <mark>When we admit and deal with difference; when we deal with the deep bitterness; when we deal with the horror of even our different nightmares; when we turn them and look at them, it’s like looking at death: hard but possible.</mark> If you look at it directly without embracing it, then there is much less that you can ever be made to fear.

 <strong>JB</strong>: I agree.

 <strong>AL</strong>: Well, in the same way when we look at our differences and not allow ourselves to be divided, when we own them and are not divided by them, that is when we will be able to move on.
 But we haven’t reached square one yet.

-<strong>JB</strong>: I’m not sure of that.
-I think the Black sense of male and female is much more sophisticated than the western idea.
-I think that Black men and women are much less easily thrown by the question of gender or sexual preference – all that jazz.
+<strong>JB</strong>: I’m not sure of that. <mark>I think the Black sense of male and female is much more sophisticated than the western idea.</mark> I think that Black men and women are much less easily thrown by the question of gender or sexual preference – all that jazz.
 At least that is true of my experience.

 <strong>AL</strong>: Yea, but let’s remove ourselves from merely a reactive position – i.e., Black men and women reacting to what’s out there.
 While we are reacting to what’s out there, we’re also dealing between ourselves – and between ourselves there are power differences that come down…